schollz/_core/docs/content/combos/retrigger_pitch.md

 icon = 'sync'
 +++

-When this effect is active, it will cause the retriggering to pitch up/down the audio randomly.
+When this effect is active, it will cause the retriggering to pitch up or down the audio randomly.